penoonan/app/README.md

 ##Controllers

-Controllers are instantiated with an instance of the Plates template system and the Symfony request object by default.
+Controllers are instantiated with an instance of the [Plates](http://www.platesphp.com) template system and the Symfony [Request object](http://symfony.com/doc/current/components/http_foundation/introduction.html) by default.
 For any other dependencies, use constructor injection and the IoC container will pass them in automatically.
 Of course, if you are passing in an Interface as a dependency, be sure to use `$app->bind()` in your index.php file to specify which concrete class should be used.

 ##Views